brinhosa/scansuite/README.md

 ### Static and Dynamic Security Analysis with ScanSuite

-ScanSuite is the bash wrapper around the code (SAST), Infrastructure as Code (IaC), Containers and dependency (SCA / OAST) analysis tools.
+ScanSuite is the bash wrapper around the code (SAST), Infrastructure as Code (IACS), Containers and dependency (SCA) analysis tools.
 It also invokes dynamic scans (DAST).
 Leverages [GitLab](https://docs.gitlab.com/ee/user/application_security/sast/) Docker images as well as other known open source tools.
 To run most of the scans you'll need to have Docker installed.

 Results are exported to [DefectDojo](https://github.com/DefectDojo/django-DefectDojo) (fill in the IP and api key inside the script).
 Ensure you have it installed.